Opalinium/nocturna-docs/terms.md

 - We do not process payments or refunds directly
 - Subscription disputes should be resolved through Patreon's support

-### 4.9 Vote-Based Temporary Premium
+### 4.9 Vote-Based Temporary Personal Perks

-Users may obtain temporary premium access by voting for the Bot on Top.gg:
+Users may obtain temporary Personal-tier user perks by voting for the Bot on Top.gg:

-- Voting grants temporary premium access for the duration specified at the time of voting (currently 8 hours per vote)
+- Voting grants temporary perks for the duration specified at the time of voting (currently 12 hours per eligible vote)
-- Vote-based premium is subject to change or discontinuation at any time without notice
+- Vote perks are subject to change or discontinuation at any time without notice
-- Vote-based premium is personal to the voting user and cannot be transferred or shared
+- Vote perks are personal to the voting user and cannot be transferred or shared
+- Vote perks are user-scoped and do not activate server-level premium in any guild
-- Repeated or fraudulent voting to abuse vote-based premium constitutes a violation of these Terms
+- Repeated or fraudulent voting to abuse vote perks constitutes a violation of these Terms
 - Top.gg may impose its own restrictions on bot listing, voting eligibility, or vote frequency; we are not responsible for Top.gg service availability or policy changes
-- Vote-based premium does not constitute a paid subscription and carries no guarantee of duration, availability, or continuity
+- Vote perks do not constitute a paid subscription and carry no guarantee of duration, availability, or continuity

 ## 5. User Responsibilities